 Parameter settings are as follows.
 The networks in this experiment used the same parameter settings.
 In the data set, the learning rate was set to 0.001, the minibatch size to 128, and the number of epochs to 250.
-In order to minimize the amount of error between the output value produced by the Model Network and the actual value, the categorical crossentropy function was adjusted using the ADAM (Adaptive Moment Estimation) algorithm.
-In this way, the desired goal was tried to be achieved by the model and the actual value.
+To minimize the amount of error between the output value produced by the Model Network and the actual value, the categorical cross-entropy function was adjusted using the ADAM (adaptive moment estimation) algorithm.
+In this way, the desired goal was tried to be achieved by minimizing the difference between the output value produced by the model and the actual value.
 Data input images were randomly trained in all modeling with 80% training, 5% validation, and 15% testing rates.
 Figure 11 shows the Accuracy and Loss graphs for the elbow (a) and finger (b) parts.